mourner/rbush/README.md

 tree.clear();
 ```

-### Bulk-inserting Data
+### Bulk-Inserting Data

-Bulk-insert te given data into the tree:
+Bulk-insert the given data into the tree:

 ```js
 tree.load([